Brahmapur, Odisha

-Berhampur (/or/; also known as Brahmapur) is a city on the eastern coastline of Odisha, India.
-Known as the "Silk City" it is the headquarter of Ganjam district and home to Odisha's one of the major and the oldest railway station.
-It rank the 4th most populous city of Odisha.
-Berhampur is also called the "food capital of Odisha".
+Brahmapur(/or/) - formerly Berhampur - is a city on the eastern coastline of Odisha, India, famously known as the Silk City of Odisha.
+It ranks as the 4th most populous city of Odisha.
+Brahmapur is also called the food capital of Odisha.

 Etymology

-The name of the city is said to have been derived from the name of Brahmeswara, a deity in Hinduism, worshipped in a temple at Lathi, 4 km from the main city.
+The name of the city is said to have been derived from the name of Brahmeswara, a deity in Hinduism, worshipped in a temple at Lathi 4 km from the main city.

 History

-Ancient and Medieval Period
+Ancient and medieval period

-Berhampur, along with regions of southern Odisha, have been a core part of ancient Kalinga empire.
-Jaugada also known as Samapa, 35 km away from Berhampur on the banks of the Rushikulya, was an ancient fort and city existing from 3rd century BC to 7th century AD.
-Its existence before and after this time period cannot be ruled out.
-After Kalinga war, Samapa turned into a provincial headquarter of Maurya empire along with Dhauli as evident from the edicts found at both places.
+Brahmapur, along with regions of southern Odisha, was a core part of the ancient Kalinga empire.
+Jaugada, also known as Samapa, 35 km away from Brahmapur on the banks of the Rushikulya, was an ancient fort and city existing from at least the 3rd century BC to 7th century AD.
+After the Kalinga War Samapa turned into a provincial headquarter of the Maurya Empire (along with Dhauli) as evident from the edicts found at both places.
 Specific history about the place and civilisation does not exist after the Maurya rule and the fort is now buried.
 As per Ain-i-Akbari, this region used to be called Kalinga Dandapat which was an administrative division of the Odishan empire under the Eastern Ganga dynasty and later the Gajapati dynasty.

-Berhampur is also known as the Silk city for its famous Berhampur Patta (silk) Sarees.
-The chief of the Dera community, Kota Chandramani Kubera Senapati, led his community people to migrate to Mohuri (Berhampur) who settle down into their hereditary profession of weaving tussar silken products or Patta Matha.
-They migrated to the city from Rajahmundry (they were known as Devangas there) sometime during 1662-1672 on the request of the then Raja Harihar Narayan Deo of Mohuri zamindari.
-The festival of Buddhi Thakurani Yatra also originated along with the emergence of weaver community in here.
+Brahmapur is also known as the Silk City for its famous Berhampur Patta (silk) sarees.
+The chief of the Dera community, Kota Chandramani Kubera Senapati, led his community people to migrate to Mohuri (Brahmapur) who settled down into their hereditary profession of weaving tussar silken products or Patta Matha.
+They migrated to the city from Rajahmundry (where they were known as Devangas) sometime during 1662-1672 on the request of the then Raja Harihar Narayan Deo of Mohuri zamindari.
+The festival of Buddhi Thakurani Yatra originated here along with the emergence of the weaver community.
 They started the Ghata Yatra (Pot Festival) for the purpose of highlighting the tradition of worshiping the Goddesses as well as to use it as a platform for sales promotion of their silken products.